 Serve immediately or leave for a couple of hours before serving.
 The longer it’s left the more the flavors have time to meld and develop.

-Enjoy as a cool, crunchy, refreshing main or side in hot weather.
+Enjoy as a cool, crunchy, refreshing main or side in with something like this Greek Marinated Chicken in hot weather.
 Prep in advance for easy lunches throughout the week or bring to share at your next summer BBQ.

 Keep leftovers stored in an airtight container up to fours days.